Statistical and Computational Guarantees for Influence Diagnostics: INTRODUCTION

 The influence function or curve of a statistical estimator has been proposed to measure the sensitivity of the estimator to individual datapoints.
 Computing the influence of a particular datapoint boils down to computing an inverse-Hessian-vector product.
 Due to a greater focus on least-squares-type estimator with small samples, the computational aspects have received relatively little attention until recently~\cite{koh,arnoldi}, while the statistical aspects have mainly focused on large sample classical asymptotics~\cite{rousseeuw2011robust,marco}.

-The statistical analysis of influence functions for generalized additive models presents several challenges.
+The statistical analysis of influence functions for generalized linear models presents several challenges.
 For non-squared loss functions, the curvature captured by the Hessian varies away from the true parameter $\theta_\star$, a property that can be modelled using self-concordance.
-Moreover, non-asymptotic analyses for misspecified generalized additive models require recently developed tools such as matrix concentration inequalities~\cite{mackey2014matrix}.
-We present non-asymptotic statistical bounds for influence functions of generalized additive models under pseudo self-concordance assumptions.
-Thanks to a novel interpretation of ~\citet{broderick2020automatic}'s maximum subset influence using superquantiles, we also obtain non-asymptotic guarantees for this diagnostic tool.
+Moreover, non-asymptotic analyses for misspecified generalized linear models require recently developed tools such as matrix concentration inequalities~\cite{mackey2014matrix}.
+We present non-asymptotic statistical bounds for influence functions of generalized linear models under pseudo self-concordance assumptions.
+Thanks to a novel interpretation of ~\citet{broderick2020automatic}'s maximum subset influence using superquantiles, we also obtain non-asymptotic guarantees for this diagnostic tool as well.

 The computational analysis of influence is equally interesting.
 The statistical and computational trade-offs have not received attention to the best of our knowledge.
 We review classical algorithms such as the conjugate gradient method~\cite{saad2003iterative,bai2021matrix} and an approach using the Arnoldi iteration~\cite{arnoldi}, and we develop approaches using variance reduced stochastic optimization algorithms~\cite{bertsekas2015convex,bach2021learning}.
-Our analysis reveals interesting trade-offs depending on the near low-rank structure that is the eigendecay of the Hessian for small to moderate sample sizes relative to the dimension, as well as the potential benefits of using linearly convergent stochastic algorithms. \myparagraph{Outline} In Section 2, we introduce influence diagnostics and the computational challenges they present in high dimensional settings.
-In Section 3, we obtain finite-sample bounds on empirical influence functions for generalized linear models.
+Our analysis reveals interesting trade-offs depending on the near low-rank structure that is the eigendecay of the Hessian for small to moderate sample sizes relative to the dimension, as well as the potential benefits of using linearly convergent stochastic algorithms. \myparagraph{Outline} In \Cref{sec:bg}, we introduce influence diagnostics and the computational challenges they present in high dimensional settings.
+In \Cref{sec:influence}, we obtain finite-sample bounds on empirical influence functions for generalized linear models.
 We also achieve computational accuracy bounds on empirical influence functions computed using deterministic Krylov-based methods and stochastic optimization based methods.
-In Section 4, we provide similar guarantees for maximum subset influence owing to a novel superquantile interpretation.
-Lastly, in Section 5, we provide numerical illustrations of our theoretical bounds on synthetic data and real data, with generalized linear models and large attention based models.
+In \Cref{sec:mis}, we provide similar guarantees for maximum subset influence owing to a novel .superquantile interpretation.
+Lastly, in \Cref{sec:expt}, we provide numerical illustrations of our theoretical bounds on synthetic data and real data, with generalized linear models and large attention based models.